spsforks/QB64-Wiki/TIMER.md

 > *Explanation:* When the delay time is added to the present TIMER value, it could be over the maximum number of 86399 seconds.
 So when TIMER becomes less than start it has reached midnight.
 The delay value then must be corrected by subtracting 86400.

-*Example 2:* Looping one TIMER tick of 1/18th of a second (ticks per second can be changed)
+Looping one TIMER tick of 1/18th of a second (ticks per second can be changed)

 ```vb